Thien Mu Pagoda - Discover the Oldest Buddhist Temple in Hue

 Legend said that, when Lord Nguyen Hoang came to be the governor of Thuan Hoa (Thua Thien Hue Provice today), he personally went to examine the terrain here in preparation for a scheme to expand the territery.
-In a horse hike along the Perfume River, he encountered a small hill jutting out of the meandering blue water, the earth looked like a dragon looking back, this hill had its name is Hà Khê hill.
+In a horse hike along the Perfume River, he encountered a small hill jutting out of the meandering blue water, the hill looked like a dragon looking back, this hill had its name Hà Khê hill.

-Local people said that there was usually an old lady in red pants appearing on the hill at night, telling people: "there will be a lord to come and build the temple to gather spiritual energy, to make it durable. and make the South strong country ".
+Local people said to him that there was usually an old lady appearing on the hill at night, telling people: "there will be a Land Lord to come and build the temple to gather spiritual energy, to make it durable. and make the South strong country".
 Therefore, this place is also known as Thien Mu (Lady from Heaven).

 The great thought of Lord Nguyen Hoang seems to keep pace with the wishes of the people.
 Nguyen Hoang was very happy.
-In 1601, he erected a temple on the hill, turned to face the Perfume River, and named it "Thien Mu".
+In 1601, he satrted a temple on the hill, turned to face the Perfume River, and named it "Thien Mu".

 Intruduction of the name "Thien Mu Pagoda":

 Based on the legend, at the same time, based on the shape of the Chinese characters that were written on the cover of documents made of many materials, it is affirmed that in the name of Thien Mu, the term "Thien" means "Heaven".